Eco-Friendly Gift Wrapping Ideas

 Start by wrapping your gift as you normally would with a recycled solid kraft or white butcher paper.
 Based on the wrapping paper pattern and the size of your gift, cut a band that is 3" - 10" wide, and long enough to wrap around the width of the present.
 This way you'll avoid wasting a bunch of paper by covering the entire package.

-For bonus points, add a couple sprigs of extra holiday greens for a nice earthy touch and a beautiful scent.
+For bonus points, add a couple sprigs of herbs or greens from your garden.